How to Add Titles to Your Pins on Pinterest

 If your website gets denied, it is most likely because the metadata is not set up.
 If you have WordPress.org, make sure you setup your metadata for each blog post through the Yoast SEO plugin!

 Now that you know why you need Rich Pins and how to get your website approved for Rich Pins, what are you waiting for?
-Go put in a little work to make your Pins stand out against the sea of other great bloggers.
+Go put in a little work to make your Pins stand out from the sea of other great bloggers.

 Did this post help you to set up your Rich Pins?
 Let me know in the comments below!
 Or are you still having problems getting your site verified for Rich Pins?
 Leave a comment and I’ll try my best to lead you in the right direction!